rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 While shallow() only renders the component without children, mount() renders all child components as well.
 The first is used for component tests in isolation (unit tests) and the latter is used for integration tests.
 Integration tests are more likely to break, because they include a bigger set of your component tree.
 The maintenance costs are higher for integration tests.
 You should have a lot of small maintanable unit tests, but a few vital integration tests.

 The third option in enzyme is render().
 Render similar to mount() renders all child components.
 But with mount() you have access to components lifecycle methods like componentDidUpdate.
-I have seen it rarely in testing nowadays.

 I very much like the rules of thumb by {{% a_blank "Geoffroy Warin" "https://github.com/airbnb/enzyme/issues/465" %}}: